Dan Howdle December 2nd, 2024

-Watching sport is expensive.
-Of that there can be no doubt.
+Watching sport is expensive, of that there can be no doubt.
 Both TNT Sports and Sky Sports don't come particularly cheap no matter how, or rather via which service, you choose to subscribe.
 But pricing does vary considerably depending on how you choose to get it.
 So what's the cheapest way to get it, and how convenient is that likely to be for the average customer?

 Service | TV subscription required? | Must get broadband from this provider? | Price per month |